Samba fixed 8 dangerous vulnerabilities

 Fixed vulnerabilities:

-• CVE-2020-25717 - Due to a bug in the logic of mapping domain users to local system users, an Active Directory domain user who was able to create new accounts on their system managed via ms-DS-MachineAccountQuota could gain root access to others domain systems.
+• CVE-2020-25717 - Due to a flaw in the logic for mapping domain users to local system users, an Active Directory domain user with the ability to create new accounts on their system, managed through ms-DS-MachineAccountQuota, could gain root access to other systems within the domain. domain.

 • CVE-2021-3738 - Access to an already freed area of memory (Use after free) in the implementation of the Samba AD DC RPC server (dsdb), which can potentially lead to privilege escalation when manipulating connection establishment.